adammulligan/digitel/README.md

 An automated, Digital Ocean based SSH tunnel script.
 Inspired by
 @lucidstack.

+Things are a bit fragile still, so I'd recommend you keep an eye on your Digital Ocean control panel to make sure you're not racking up bills for unused servers.

 ## Usage

 Pop your Digital Ocean SSH key fingerprint in main.rb (you can find it